bnwolford/BDSI/README.md

 Make sure you're on MWireless.
 `ssh <yourUNIQNAME>@biostat-login.sph.umich.edu`
 Enter your password and complete Duo login
+You can use `ssh -X <yourUNIQNAME>@biostat-login.sph.umich.edu` so that you can open figures interactive when you're running R from the  command line.

 ## Access this repository from your home directory
 ```